Joe Jacobson: Bristol Rovers

 In February 2007, Jacobson joined Bristol Rovers on loan until the end of the season, and then signed on a permanent basis in the summer of 2007.

 Jacobson was the subject of controversy after executing a tackle on Kieron Dyer during a second round League Cup match against West Ham United on 28 August 2007.
 The tackle broke Dyer's tibia and fibula bones in his right leg, rendering him unavailable for both domestic and international selection.
 West Ham's manager Alan Curbishley, was furious initially accusing Jacobson of conducting himself maliciously, however this was dismissed with a written apology to Jacobson when Curbishley saw the tackle again.

 Awarded Bristol Rovers Supporters Club Young Player of the Year Award 2007–08.

 During his spell at Rovers, he was voted Young Player of the Year and helped the team to promotion to League 1 and to the quarter final of the FA Cup, scoring in a penalty shoot out win against Premiership Fulham.
 In 2008, he won the Maccabi GB Senior Sports Award.

 On 8 May 2009, it was announced that Jacobson was to be released by Bristol Rovers at the end of his contract.

 Oldham Athletic

 On 18 June 2009, Jacobson signed a two-year contract with Oldham Athletic after passing a medical.
-Jacobson made his long-awaited debut for Oldham on 24 November 2009, playing 45 minutes as a substitute in a 3:nil defeat to Walsall.
+Jacobson made his long-awaited debut for Oldham on 24 November 2009, playing 45 minutes as a substitute in a 3–0 defeat to Walsall.

 In July 2010 he was transfer-listed by the club, along with five other first team players.

 Accrington Stanley

-On 23 November, he joined Accrington Stanley on loan.
+On 23 November, Jacobson joined Accrington Stanley on loan.
 On 7 January Stanley announced the loan had been extended until 29 January with an option to extend until the end of the season.
 The following day he scored his first goal for the club as they beat Bury 1–0.
-On 31 January 2011 he signed for Stanley on a permanent basis, helping them to achieve a playoff place.
+On 31 January 2011, he signed for Stanley on a permanent basis, helping them to achieve a playoff place.